 The book ‘Open Knowledge Institutions: Reinventing Universities’ is currently on MIT Press’ PubPub online platform, open to a wider community for review and editing before it gets pitched to publishers.
 The book was written by a group of 13 authors including research professors, open knowledge advocates, science communicators, economists, publishers, high-level university administrators, librarians and ... read more

-USAID Power Africa Program has produced a series of three books with Book Sprints – called the ‘Understanding Series’ – since 2015, and through the experience have discovered a new way to tackle policy development in their work.
-A fourth book as has been added by the US Energy Association and the Department of Energy ... read more
+Power Africa Understanding Series Book Sprints have produced a series of five books – called the ‘Understanding Series’ – since 2014.
+Through the experience, the authors have discovered a new way to tackle policy development in their work.
+The Understanding Series form an initiative of USAID Power Africa Program.
+While the fourth book was added ... read more

 Lead Knowledge Management Officer, The World Bank